helo-head/Tally-Core2/README.md

 - Ability to use either client static ip or DHCP
 - Displays battery charge/discharge
 - Displays current connection status
-- Displays "On Air" status
+- Displays "On Air" status (requires ATEM Mini Pro or greater)

 ## Attribution
 This code is a fork of Aaron Parecki's (aaronpk/am5-core2-atem-controller) code and leverages the following GitHub libraries: